dtcenter/MET/docs/Users_Guide/config_options_tc.rst

 consistent across the ATCF input files.

-Many global modeling centers use ATCF basin identifiers based on region (e.g., 'SP' for South Pacific Ocean, etc.), however the best track data provided by the Joint Typhoon Warning Center (JTWC) use just one basin identifier 'SH' for all of the Southern Hemisphere basins.
-Additionally, some modeling centers may report basin identifiers separately for the Bay of Bengal (BB) and Arabian Sea (AB) whereas JTWC uses 'IO'.
+Many global modeling centers use ATCF basin identifiers based on region (e.g., "SP" for South Pacific Ocean, etc.), however the best track data provided by the Joint Typhoon Warning Center (JTWC) use just one basin identifier "SH" for all of the Southern Hemisphere basins.
+Additionally, some modeling centers may report basin identifiers separately for the Bay of Bengal (BB) and Arabian Sea (AB) whereas JTWC uses "IO".

 The basin mapping allows MET to map the basin identifiers to the expected values without having to modify your data.
-For example, the first entry in the list below indicates that any data entries for 'SI' will be matched as if they were 'SH'.
+For example, the first entry in the list below indicates that any data entries for "SI" will be matched as if they were "SH".
 In this manner, all verification results for the Southern Hemisphere basins will be reported together as one basin.

 An empty list indicates that no basin mapping should be used.
 Use this if